sopra-the-endboss/laser-chad-fullstack/backend/README.md

 - lambda function `write_shopprofile` is not yet set up with the API gateway
     - Need to add a API method and integration in the `deploy.py` file
     - Need to change return value of the handler so that a valid HTTP response is generated for the API
+    - Need deeper understanding of the integration and how to map query parameters, path parameters, header and body to inputs for the lambda funciton